dxc-technology/Sequences-as-Code/README.md

 ## Purpose

-The purpose of Sequences As Code (SaC) is to:
+The purpose of the Sequences As Code (SaC) application is to:

 - Provide a quick and efficient means of creating guided learning paths in the form of sequences.